Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - deduplicate duplicated global events that often appear across staves or parts,
 - rebuild a measure layout from `Score` data before exporting,
 - split long notes back across measure boundaries with ties,
+- reject default export cases that would require heuristic voice reconstruction, and
-- restore exact note velocity and decimal tempo strings after `mx::impl::ScoreWriter` generates the structural MusicXML.
+- carry exact note velocity, onset lyrics, and decimal tempo text through a small vendored `mx` fork instead of post-processing the generated DOM.

-That is why the backend has both a model-building phase and a post-processing patch phase.
+That is why the backend has both a model-building phase and a small amount of `mx` compatibility work, even though the final export path no longer uses a Symusic-side DOM patch pass.

 ## End-to-end pipeline